Step by step advice leading up to, during and after your face-to-face assessment

 DWP will let you know of the outcome of your claim.

 DWP makes decisions on claims.
 Direct any questions or concerns about the outcome of your claim to the DWP office handling your claim.
 They will know what information they have used to decide your entitlement.
-The Health Assessment Advisory Service will not be aware of this.
+Capita will not be aware of this.
 We have no decision-making role.

 Further information